Weaving Waters Fiber Arts TrailLittle Falls - Randall - Brainerd - Staples - Wadena - New York Mills, Minnesota

-Welcome to Weaving Waters Fiber Arts Trail
+Welcome to the Weaving Waters Fiber Arts Trail

+Articulture’ — where art is our agriculture!
 Weaving Waters Fiber Arts Trail is a new type of year-round cultural and art studio tour and is right smack-dab in the middle of the Land of 10,000 Lakes.
 The Trail offers visitors an opportunity to experience Central Minnesota’s rich textile heritage and celebrate the work of the area’s contemporary fiber artists.

 Surrounded by gently rolling hills, lakes and flowing rivers, pine, birch and maple forests, locations on the Weaving Waters Trail include local artists, galleries, shops, arts and cultural centers, a retreat center, a new woolen mill in Randall, historical landmarks and small businesses.
 Each stop on the Trail reflects the diversity of textile and fiber arts from Brainerd to Little Falls, Randall, Staples, Wadena and New York Mills.

-The first Annual Heritage Arts Fiber Festival is planned for Staples with farms, local suppliers and shops in attendance.
+- The first Annual Heritage Arts Fiber Festival is planned for Staples with farms, local suppliers and shops in attendance.
 Look for upcoming details for weaving demos and knitting classes also at Landmark Inn.

 - Cherrywood Fabrics will host tours of their ‘dye room’ where all the magic happens to make their famous ‘sueded cotton’ quilting and sewing fabric.